Entropy Conservation in the Transition of Schwarzschild-de Sitter space to de Sitter space through tunneling: Thermodynamics and entropy

-Thus we shows that the entropy conservation is maintained and so the tunneling process is unitary in the Schwarzschild-de Sitter space.
+After calculation, we found that $S(\omega_{1},\omega_{2},...,\omega _{n})=S_{dS}-S_{SdS}$.
+It seems that the entropy could increase in the process since $S(E)\leq S(\omega_{1},\omega_{2},...,\omega_{n})$.
+However, we can understand the situation by considering the radiation from a Schwarzschild black hole.
+As described in Ref. \cite{zczy10}, we find the entropy of the Schwarzschild black hole includes three parts: respectively associated with the information for the precollapsed configurations, self-collapsed configurations, and inter-collapsed configurations.
+Similarly, we can say in the tunneling process of Schwarzschild-de Sitter space, the entropy is also constituted of three parts: the spatial entropy (that is the entropy $S_{dS}$ or $S_{SdS}$), the matter entropy (that is the entropy $S(E)$) and the correlation entropy.
+So it is the correlation that balance the entropy inequality before and after tunneling and make the process unitary.

 When the tunneling finishes, the correlations enlighten a way to explain the entropy in empty de Sitter space.
-As discussed above, the energy is conserved, so the energy of larger empty de Sitter space is not zero and is still $E$ which can be considered as ground state energy or vaccuum energy.
-Thus the correlations among particles still exist in the ground states or vacuum states.
-Then the ground states must be degenerate and the correlations are hidden among these degenerated states.
-The entropy is derived from the degeneracy of ground states.
-This is similar to the explanation of extreme charged black hole entropy \cite{sl05}.
-Therefore, we demonstrate physically why Schwarszchild-de Sitter coordinates are used to determine the entropy of empty de Sitter space by Gibbons and Hawking \cite{gh77}.
+As discussed above, the energy is conserved, so the energy $E$ of Schwarszchild-de Sitter space will change into the vacuum energy of larger empty de Sitter space.
+Thus the entropy which includes the Schwarzschild-de Sitter space entropy, the matter entropy and the correlation entropy changes into the entropy of empty de Sitter space.
+Further, in empty de Sitter space we can give some speculative suggestion that the ground states or the vacuum states must be degenerate, which is similar to the explanation of extreme charged black hole entropy \cite{sl05}.
+So the correlations could be hidden among these degenerated states and the hidden correlation (the inaccessible information in the empty de Sitter space for the observer located in the origin) is the reason of spatial entropy increase, which shows that the tunneling process is still unitary in principle.
+On the other side, we can say that the entropy of empty de Sitter space is derived from the degeneracy of ground states due to Boltzmann's microscopical explanation of entropy (the microscopical explanation could be made along the line made for the Schwarszchild black hole as in Ref. \cite{zcz092}).
+Therefore, we demonstrate qualitatively why Schwarszchild-de Sitter coordinates are used to determine the entropy of empty de Sitter space by Gibbons and Hawking \cite{gh77}.